-I’ll be covering my process start to finish over the next four days, sharing pictures and images so you can see how my project progressed.
-There is no one way to make a diy t-shirt blanket, but hopefully some of the advice and information I’ve included below will help you make a special memento for someone you love.
+I’m sharing pictures and images so you can see how my T-Shirt Blanket project progressed.
+There is no one way to make a T-shirt blanket, but hopefully some of the advice and information I’ve included below will help you make a special memento for someone you love.

 The two blankets I’ve made for this tutorial are very, very special, and as a result, took me a few months to complete.
 Don’t worry, the process of making a t-shirt blanket doesn’t take that long… it took me longer to make the first cut than it did to make the blankets.
 A close friend lost her father tragically several years ago and was looking for a way to use eight shirts he left behind to make keepsakes for her two sons.